CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 With SSL / TLS, different cryptographic algorithms with different key lengths can be used.
 When connecting, the client and server agree on the procedures used in the session.

-By selecting the products (browser, web server, plug-in, etc.) and appropriate configuration, it is important to ensure that SSL / TLS protected communication uses only algorithms and key lengths that are state of the art and security requirements of the institution.
+By selecting the products (browser, web server, plug-in, etc.) and appropriate configuration, it is important to ensure that SSL / TLS protected communications use only algorithms and key lengths that are state of the art and security requirements of the institution.
 In addition, the cipher suites used should support Perfect Forward Secrecy (PFS).
 Further notes on algorithms and key lengths can be found in the module CON.1 Crypto Concept.

 ** ** Certificates